Ecology

 • animals will be good at:

-• holding on, such as those with a large foot eg limpets.
+• holding on, such as those with a large foot (e.g. limpets)

 In sheltered areas where the waves are smaller:

-• the seaweed form crusts that look like different coloured leathery rock.
-There are also leafy and stringy types of seaweed in rockpools and crevices that keep wet during low tide.
+• there are leafy and stringy types of seaweed in rockpools and crevices that stay wet during low tide

 • there are lots of snails, small crabs and barnacles.